 Our surgeons work closely with the radiologist, cardiologist and criticalists as well as ICU and ER veterinarians on case management prior to and following surgery.

 The DoveLewis surgery service is prepared to handle abdominal and thoracic emergency procedures and many musculoskeletal emergencies.
-Kristin Spring, BS, CVT, VTS (ECC, Anesthesia), CVPP, our dedicated licensed technician, is certified in emergency critical care and is devoted to thoughtful and integrated pain management in all of the animals who come through DoveLewis.
-In addition to running anesthesia and coordinating consultations and recheck appointments, she is available Monday through Thursday to help generate estimates and answer some general surgical questions from clients.
-To speak with Kristin during her shift, please call the hospital’s main line at 503.228.7281.
+James Reid, CVT, our dedicated licensed technician, has been performing surgery anesthesia for over 15 years and is devoted to providing each patient the best care.
+In addition to running anesthesia and coordinating consultations and recheck appointments, he is available Monday through Thursday to help generate estimates and answer some general surgical questions from clients.
+To speak with James during his shift, please call the hospital’s main line at 503.228.7281.

 - We perform abdominal, thoracic and musculoskeletal emergency surgery.